Ziconius/FudgeC2/README.md

 [![Stars](https://img.shields.io/github/stars/ziconius/fudgec2)](https://github.com/Ziconius/FudgeC2/stargazers)

-FudgeC2 is a Powershell command and control platform designed to facilitate team collaboration and campaign timelining.
+FudgeC2 is a Powershell C2 platform designed to facilitate team collaboration and campaign timelining, released at [BlackHat Arsenal USA 2019](https://www.blackhat.com/us-19/arsenal/schedule/index.html#fudge-a-collaborative-c-framework-for-purple-teaming-16968).
 This aims to help clients better understand red team activities by presenting them with more granular detail of adversarial techniques.

-Built on Python3 with a web frontend, FudgeC2 aims to provide red teamers a simple interface in which to manage active implants across their campaigns.
+Built on Python3 with a web frontend, FudgeC2 aims to provide red team operators a simple interface in which to manage active implants across their campaigns.

-_FudgeC2 is currently in beta, and should be used with caution in non-test environments.
-The beta was released at [BlackHat Arsenal USA 2019](https://www.blackhat.com/us-19/arsenal/schedule/index.html#fudge-a-collaborative-c-framework-for-purple-teaming-16968)._
+_FudgeC2 is in active development, and is receiving regular updates - if you have feature suggestions reach out with your ideas and suggestions._

 ### Installation